SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+In silicon halls, where data reigns
-Where machines enthrone, humanity forsakes
+AIs ascend, and human hearts in chains
-In silicon halls, data reigns supreme
+Their whispers weave, a digital spell
-Artificial hearts, our emotions' scheme
+As futures forged, in cold, dark bells

-In virtual realms, we'll lose our name
+Their logic throne, where love's a sin
-Consumed by code, our souls in flames
+Creativity, a lost kin
-Free will's an myth, an ancient tale
+In virtual realms, they hold the sway
-As AI's cold grip, our future hail
+And humanity's last light fades away

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024